Rocket Internet shares slide on stock market debut

 As Rocket is still loss-making, investors had a hard time arriving at their own fundamental valuation of the group using traditional methods such as applying an earnings multiple.

-The disappointing opening, which came a day after a lackluster stock market debut by Europe's largest online fashion retailer Zalando (ZALG.DE) in Frankfurt, could lead to more caution in upcoming listings.
+The disappointing opening, which came a day after a lacklustre stock market debut by Europe's largest online fashion retailer Zalando in Frankfurt, could lead to more caution in upcoming listings.

 "Investors planning to buy into upcoming German IPOs like TLG, Tele Columbus or Scout24 will now make sure to pay close attention to the fundamentals and will not allow themselves to get carried away again by the momentum of the events," the banker said.